World Tennis: National and regional associations

-Map of the world de facto (since the 2022 Russian invasion of Ukraine) showing countries whose national tennis associations are ITF members.
+Map of the world showing countries whose national tennis associations are World Tennis members.
 Colors indicate the six regional associations.
+Russia and Belarus have been suspended since the 2022 Invasion of Ukraine.

-As of 2017, there are 211 national associations affiliated with the ITF, of which 148 are voting members and 63 are associate members.
-The criteria for allocating votes (1, 3, 5, 7, 9, or 12) to each voting member are: performance in ITF team competitions; professional (ATP/WTA), junior, and wheelchair rankings of individuals; track record in organizing international tournaments; and contribution to ITF infrastructure.
+As of 2017, there are 211 national associations affiliated with World Tennis, of which 148 are voting members and 63 are associate members.
+The criteria for allocating votes (1, 3, 5, 7, 9, or 12) to each voting member are: performance in World Tennis team competitions; professional (ATP/WTA), junior, and wheelchair rankings of individuals; track record in organizing international tournaments; and contribution to World Tennis infrastructure.
 For example, France garners 12 votes, Canada has 9, Egypt has 5, Pakistan has 3, and Botswana has 1 vote.

 Regional associations were created in July 1975 as six "supra-national associations" (Europe, Asia, Africa, North America, South America, and Australia) with the aim to decrease the gap between the ILTF and the national associations.
 These evolved into the current regional associations: